-- the novel coronavirus that causes COVID-19 disease, - how to help prevent spread of all respiratory infections including COVID-19, - what to do if someone who is confirmed or suspected to have COVID-19 has been in a childcare setting, - advice on how to clean /disinfect areas where there has been a case of COVID-19 in a childcare setting
+- 1. the novel coronavirus that causes COVID-19 disease; - 2. how to help prevent spread of all respiratory infections including COVID-19; - 3. what to do if someone who is confirmed or suspected to have COVID-19 has been in a childcare setting; - 4. advice on how to clean /disinfect areas where there has been a case of COVID-19 in a childcare setting.

-Information on COVID-19
+COVID-19

 COVID-19 is a new illness that can affect your lungs and airways.
 It is caused by a new coronavirus (SARS-CoV-2).
 This virus is changing over time.
-Since late last year a variant of the virus that is more infectious has spread very widely throughout Ireland.
-This new variant of the virus is now the most common variant of the virus in Ireland.
+Since late 2021 a variant of the virus (now called the alpha variant) that is more infectious has spread very widely throughout Ireland.
+This alpha variant of the virus is now the most common variant of the virus in Ireland.
 The virus is spread mainly through tiny particles scattered from the nose and mouth of a person with infection.
 The particles can be scattered when the infected person coughs, sneezes, talks or laughs.
 To infect you, the virus has to get from an infected person's nose or mouth into your eyes, nose or mouth.